philippe44/SqueezeAMP/README.md

 # SqueezeAMP: an all-in-one audio sub-system

-NOTE: for clarity reasons, I've created a branch 3.x which is teh new default.
+NOTE: for clarity reasons, I've created a branch 3.x which is the new default.
 I'll remove all references to PCB before 3.11 in that branch.
 Look at "master" to have history

 This design can be used as a general all-in-one audio subsystem, but it's specially made to match the [SqueezeESP project](https://github.com/philippe44/squeezelite-esp32).
 It includes the following: